cdktf/cdktf-provider-newrelic/API.md

 The amount of time (in seconds) to wait before considering the signal expired.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/newrelic/r/nrql_alert_condition#expiration_duration NrqlAlertCondition#expiration_duration}
+Must be in the range of 30 to 172800 (inclusive)  Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/newrelic/r/nrql_alert_condition#expiration_duration NrqlAlertCondition#expiration_duration}

 ---